NickOuellet/Machine_Learning/README.md

 HW3: Linear Regression Analysis compared to PLA and Pocket version of PLA. <br/>
 HW4: Regression techniques with Regularization.<br/>
 HW5: K-nearest neighbor and RBF classification on handwritten numbers 0-9.<br/>
+HW6: Forward propogation of a neural network (NO BACK PROPOGATION FOR WEIGHT IMPROVEMENT) <br/>